 Are you the type that’s up with the sun and out about adventuring all day only to return to your room to shower and sleep?
 Are you the type who enjoys spending the majority of your time hanging out at your beach resort?
 Or do you like a bit of both?

 For me personally, when I’m staying in a condo or budget hotel, I’m more likely to be out and about everyday, but when I’m staying at a nice beach resort, I’m more inclined to spend time lounging by the pool or on the beach.
 If you’re the type who’s always on the go, you’ll be able to see a lot of the island.
 If you want beach time too, I recommend renting beach gear (chairs, umbrella, snorkels, cooler, etc.) for the length of your stay and throwing them in the car so you’ll have them wherever you end up.
 If you’re staying at a nice beach resort, I would suggest planning a different activity each morning and spending each afternoon at the resort.
-You may need to set aside an entire day for certain adventures like seeing the north shore.
-Once you’ve nailed down your vacation style, you’re ready to start making your “must do” list.
+You may need to set aside an entire day for certain adventures like driving the road to Hana.
+Or you may decide to split your trip up like I mentioned earlier and do the bulk of your exploring while you’re staying in a condo or vacation rental and then move to a nice beach resort when you’re ready to just relax.

-Tip #2: Don’t Overplan.
+Come up with a game plan, but don’t overplan!
 If I could only give you one piece of advice about planning your trip to Hawaii, this would be it.
 I know…it costs a lot of money to get to Hawaii (and it’s so far away).
 For a lot of people, it’s a once in a lifetime trip and of course you want to see absolutely EVERYTHING.
 But trying to cram it all into one trip will likely leave you feeling like you spent your whole trip in the car (or in airports) and now need a rest from your vacation upon returning home.
-But I mean, you still want to see the good stuff right?
-So how do you know how much to plan and when to take it easy?

 Here’s how I always lay out my trips: